The uniform version of Yau-Tian-Donaldson conjecture for singular Fano varieties: Proof of the main result

 \subsubsection{Basic construction}

-The argument in this section is the same as in \cite{BBJ15, BBJ18}.
+The argument in this section is the same as the construction \cite{BBJ15, BBJ18} which is inspired by the earlier work in \cite{DH17, DR17} (see also \cite{Don99}).
 All energy functionals in this step are on $X$ itself as defined in \eqref{eq-Ephi}-\eqref{eq-Mphi}.
 Recall that by Proposition \ref{prop-proper2}, we just need to prove that the Mabuchi energy $\bfM=\bfM_{\psi_0}$ (see \eqref{eq-Mphi}) is proper over $\hat{\mcH}(X, L)$.

 Assume on the contrary that $\bfM=\bfM_{\psi_0}$ is not proper with slope constant $\gamma$.
 Then we can pick a sequence $\{u_j\}_{j=1}^\infty\in \hat{\mcH}(X, \omega)$ such that $\vphi_j={\psi_0}+u_j$ satisfies: